felixgrewe/map_n_extract/README.md

 and follow the instructions.

 ####Combining all trees
-If you chose the -f option before and see the *OUTPUT_phylogenies* folder, you can combine all individual gene trees into one newick file with:
+If you chose the -y option before and see the *OUTPUT_phylogenies* folder, you can combine all individual gene trees into one newick file (all_tree.tre) with:
 ~~~
-cat ./OUTPUT_phylogenies/*\.bipartitions\.*RAXML .
+cat ./OUTPUT_phylogenies/bipartitions\.*RAXML >> all_tree.tre
 ~~~